xy660/NexusEJS/README.md

 - Trimmed firmware size: about **0.5 MB**
 - No GC pauses

+In scenarios where objects are created but not frequently, manually triggering GC in advance can also reduce the frequency and duration of pauses.

 ## Quick Start

 1. Download and compile the NexusEJS Toolchain.